go-to-k/image-scanner-with-trivy/API.md

 - *Type:* boolean
 - *Default:* true

-Whether to fail on vulnerabilities.
+Whether to fail on vulnerabilities or EOL (End of Life) images.

-If set to `true`, Trivy exits with a non-zero exit code when vulnerabilities are detected.
+If set to `true`, Trivy exits with a non-zero exit code when vulnerabilities or EOL images are detected.

-If set to `false`, Trivy exits with a zero exit code even when vulnerabilities are detected.
+If set to `false`, Trivy exits with a zero exit code even when vulnerabilities or EOL images are detected.

 It defaults to `true` IN THIS CONSTRUCT for safety in CI/CD.
 In the original trivy, it is `false` (exit code 0).